 What is it?

-Javanese turmeric is used for indigestion, irritable bowel syndrome (IBS), and various stomach, liver, and gallbladder complaints, but there is no good scientific evidence to support these uses.
+People use Javanese turmeric for indigestion, irritable bowel syndrome (IBS), gallbladder problems, and many other conditions, but there is no good scientific evidence to support these uses.

 Special Precautions & Warnings:

 Pregnancy and breast-feeding: There isn’t enough reliable information to know if Javanese turmeric is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.